root-account/3X4-Genetics/README.md

 ```

 - For unit testing do the following
-- Run the migration and seeds for your testing db, set your db connection details in the .env.testing
+- Set your testing db connection details in the .env.testing
 - Run the following commands
 ```bash
     php artisan migrate --env=testing